Samirnunes/csc27_ML_distributed/README.md

 - `docker compose up`

-This will setup ML servers and a Proxy, which will be used to call the app.
+This will setup ML `servers` and a `proxy`, which will be used to call the app.

 Finally, you can test the endpoints: